Frequently Asked Questions

-Self-contained motorhomes (class A, B and C), fifth-wheels, travel trailers, hybrid trailers and truck campers.
-Sorry, but tents, pop-up tent trailers and clam shell kitchens are not allowed.
-All vehicles must have INTERIOR gray water tanks and toilets and INTERIOR cooking facilities (no exceptions).
-Tiny houses, custom conversions and buses must be approved – please email us photos before joining.
+Qualified self-contained vehicles include motor homes (classes A, C and B), fifth-wheels, travel trailers, hybrid trailers and truck campers.
+All vehicles must have INTERIOR gray water tanks and toilets and INTERIOR cooking facilities (NO EXCEPTIONS).
+Sorry, but pop-up tent trailers and clam shell kitchens are not allowed.
+All other vehicles including tiny houses, converted vans, custom conversions and buses must be approved – please email us descriptions and photos before joining.
 No tents of any kind allowed.

 Q: How do I know if my RV is "self-contained"?

-Self-contained means that your RV MUST have an INTERIOR toilet and INTERIOR holding tanks for waste water.
+Self-contained means that your RV MUST have an INTERIOR toilet and BUILT IN holding tanks for waste water.
+You must have INTERIOR cooking facilities and be able to supply your own power and water.
 Porta-potties are acceptable but must be dumped off-site at an appropriate location.
-You must have INTERIOR cooking facilities and be able to supply your own power and water.
+Gray water tanks must be built-in.
+No buckets or portable containers.
+No exceptions.
 If your vehicle is found to be non-compliant, your membership will be terminated without refund.

 Q: How much is membership?